revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 * exporting or persisting project state;
 * using the Gantt as part of a wider data-heavy product.

 Once users are actively planning inside the component, the Gantt becomes an application surface.
-That is where RevoGantt is designed to fit.
+That is where RevoGrid Gantt is designed to fit.

-## RevoGantt vs Syncfusion React Gantt
+## RevoGrid Gantt vs Syncfusion React Gantt

 [Syncfusion React Gantt](https://www.syncfusion.com/react-components/react-gantt-chart) is a mature commercial React Gantt chart component inside the broader Syncfusion UI suite.
 Syncfusion’s messaging focuses on project planning, task scheduling, hierarchy, dependencies, drag-and-drop editing, resource allocation, data binding, exporting, accessibility, touch support, browser support, AI tooling, and broad framework availability.